WenXian15/SystemOnChip/bus/ReadMe.txt

 Important concepts

 Address Alignment
 - What is address alignment?
+The address can be divided by n where is the number of byte of data.
+- For example 32-bit or 4 byte can start from address 0x00, 0x04, 0x08, 0xc0 where the last 2 bits of the address are always zero.
-- The AXI and AHB protocols handle transaction address differently, so the AXI to AHB bridge must perform address alignment.
-The AHB protocol does not support unaligned transfer.
+- The AHB protocol does not support unaligned transfer.

 Address Boundaries (burst operation)
 - The AHB protocol is constrainted to have burst not crossing a 1KB address boundary.